WordPress/gutenberg/docs/contributors/repository-management.md

 -   [Gutenberg](https://github.com/orgs/WordPress/teams/gutenberg): A team composed of contributors with at least 2–3 meaningful contributions to the project.

-If you meet this criteria of several meaningful contributions having been accepted into the repository and would like to be added to the Gutenberg team, feel free to ask in the [#core-editor Slack channel](https://make.wordpress.org/chat/).
+If you meet this criterion of several meaningful contributions having been accepted into the repository and would like to be added to the Gutenberg team, feel free to ask in the [#core-editor Slack channel](https://make.wordpress.org/chat/).

 ## Projects